Location: Biliqo and Bulesa, Merti Division, Isiolo District

 Biliqo-Bulesa forms an important corridor for wildlife from Samburu, Buffalo Springs and Shaba National Reserves, and from Sera Conservancy.
 With such a prominent history of poaching, Biliqo-Bulesa is now part of the range covered by the anti-poaching unit ‘9-1’, which was established with the help of NRT in 2009.
 Working with Melako, Namunyak and Sera too, the 9-1 consists of 12 rangers drawn from all four conservancies, and all ethnic groups within them.
 This diversity has proved one of the teams’ greatest strengths, as they are not only able to gain trust and intelligence from all communities, but they are more effectively able to raise awareness within those communities too.
 The rangers were trained by a former British army officer and have also received advanced medical training.
 They work closely with the 22 conservancy rangers in Biliqo-Bulesa.

-The conservancy aims to implement NRT’s grazing management program in 2013, which involves land use planning and integrating new ways of grazing.
+The Conservancy is also in the process of developing sustainable land use plans, which includes grazing management plans drawn up by a dedicated grazing committee.
 Bunched herding of cattle and designated grazing blocks are proving to help rehabilitate the rangeland, benefiting both the livestock and the wildlife that graze the same plains, and ensuring the sustainability of the natural resources.

 The Future for Biliqo-Bulesa

 With assistance from NRT and partner organizations, Biliqo-Bulesa aims to achieve the following in the coming years:

 - To convene, along with all other NRT community conservancies, in annual general meetings to share plans and progress

 - To take part in a livelihood baseline survey, commissioned by NRT, with a view of determining the status and priority of education, health, water, jobs, food security, infrastructure and current availability of government services